Brothers arrested in Indiana after cop hit with boat outside of floating restaurant - NewsBreak

 When responding officers told them to come back to the gate, they allegedly refused.
 Police then climbed over the gate themselves and took one of the brothers, 43-year-old Evan Meyer of Key Biscayne, Florida, into custody although he physically resisted.

-Police say the other brother, 45-year-old Stephan Meyer of Scottsburg, Indiana, got into a boat and rammed a dock where one of the officers was standing.Iowa man arrested after spending hours in the shower at Indiana truck stop
+Police say the other brother, 45-year-old Stephan Meyer of Scottsburg, Indiana, got into a boat and rammed a dock where one of the officers was standing.‘Total gaslighting’: Four women describe their time at New Life Christian Church & World Outreach

 The officer was “struck in the shoulder area” by the boat and almost knocked into the river, according to police.